mattsrc/opentx-lua-rssi-histogram/README.md

 ![Basic Example](./images/layout_example_1.png)

-The first improvement is to make the title and graph extend to take more than one cell:
+The first improvement is to make the title and graph extend to occupy multiple
+cells:

 ![Combining Rows and Columns](./images/layout_example_2.png)